-This is the fifth and final article in a series on assessment best practices and planning for the early elementary grades (Pre K–3).
+This is the fifth and final article in a series on assessment best practices and planning for the early elementary grades (pre-K–3).
 In this series, I’m exploring the core concepts from a white paper recently published by Dr. Cindy Jiban.
-You can find the four previous articles here:
+Here are the four previous articles:

 In this final installment, I’ll focus on the most important tactical piece of the puzzle: the act of building a sound early childhood assessment plan.
 This large project is rendered more manageable and systematic with Dr. Jiban’s three recommended steps.
 Once you’ve assembled your assessment planning team and downloaded Dr. Jiban’s paper, (which includes a helpful template on pages 9–13 to guide you through this process), you can dive right in.

 Going through these three steps in sequence can help your team build proven best practices into your plan.
-Your assessment tools will be chosen to serve specific instructional purposes, you will be better positioned to evaluate multiple methods in concert and you’ll also keep the concept of authentic assessment top of mind.
-Don’t forget, you can use template on pages 9–13 of this white paper to walk through these three steps with your team.
+Your assessment tools will be chosen to serve specific instructional purposes, you’ll be better positioned to evaluate multiple methods in concert, and you’ll also keep the concept of authentic assessment top of mind.
+Don’t forget, you can use the template on pages 9–13 of the white paper to walk through these three steps with your team.